eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/contributor-committer.md

 - Engage in the Intellectual Property Due Diligence Process;
 - Nominate new committer;
 - Vote in committer and project lead elections;
-- Engage in the project planning process; and
+- Engage in the project planning process;
 - Otherwise represent the interests of the open source project.

 On [GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization) repositories committer have the write role.